 What is a Personal Loan EMI?

-An EMI (Equated Monthly Instalment) is the set amount you pay the lender each month until your personal loan is paid back.
-Principal repayment and interest charges are combined in each EMI.
-Due to higher interest rates, unsecured personal loans typically have higher EMIs than secured loans for the same principal and tenure.
+An EMI (Equated Monthly Instalment) is the standard sum that you pay to the lender on a monthly basis until your personal loan is repaid.
+Each EMI consists of principal repayment and interest charges.
+Unsecured personal loans therefore generally bear greater EMIs than secured ones of the same principal and tenure due to the increased interest rate.

 EMI Components

 Your EMI consists of two parts: Principal (the actual loan amount) and Interest (the cost of borrowing).
-Since personal loans are unsecured and have higher interest rates, interest usually makes up a larger percentage of early EMIs.
+Early EMIs are typically a bigger portion of unsecured personal loans since interest rates are higher on personal loans.

 Unsecured

-Collateral-free loans are processed more quickly, but they usually have higher interest rates than secured loans.
+Collateral-free loans are also processed faster and in most instances they have higher interest rates than secured loans.

 Flexible Use